Ukrainian nuclear plant facing 'grave hour,' UN watchdog says - KVIA

 “Any military action jeopardizing nuclear safety, nuclear security, must stop immediately,” he added.
 “These military actions near to such a large nuclear facility could lead to very serious consequences.”

-Russia’s UN Ambasssdor Vassily Nebenzia on Thursday blamed Ukraine for the shelling and urged Kyiv’s supporters to stop attacks and prevent a disastrous radiation leak.
+Russia’s UN Ambassador Vassily Nebenzia on Thursday blamed Ukraine for the shelling and urged Kyiv’s supporters to stop attacks and prevent a disastrous radiation leak.

 But Ukrainian President Volodymyr Zelensky pointed the finger at Moscow, which he said was putting all of Europe in danger.